-The common thread among these vicious telemarketing scams is that the callers demand payment and refuse to send you any written proof of an outstanding debt and they often threaten legal action or physical violence if the consumer refuses to pay.
+The common thread among these vicious telemarketing scams is that the callers demand payment, refuse to send you any written proof of an outstanding debt, and often threaten legal action or physical violence if the consumer refuses to pay.

 If you receive calls such as these:

-CONTACT THE ATTORNEY GENERAL'S CONSUMER PROTECTION DIVISION OR THE FEDERAL TRADE COMMISSION
+CONTACT THE ATTORNEY GENERAL'S CONSUMER PROTECTION DIVISION, CONSUMER FINANCIAL PROTECTION BUREAU, OR THE FEDERAL TRADE COMMISSION

 If you have been contacted by a debt collector whom you believe may be violating the law, consider contacting the Michigan Attorney General's Consumer Protection Division at:

 Toll free: 877-765-8388